Iranians strike to mark 2019 protests in fresh rebuff to ruling clerics | Law-Order

 In the latest protests, the rights activist HRANA news agency said 344 people have been killed, including 52 minors.
 It also reported 40 members of the security forces being killed, in addition to 15,820 people being arrested.
 The demonstrations have turned into a legitimacy crisis for the clerical establishment, which took power after the 1979 revolution toppled Shah Mohammad Reza Pahlavi, a secular monarch allied with the West.

+Videos shared on social media showed strikes and gatherings in several cities and towns.
+Footage shared by the widely-followed activist 1500Tasvir Twitter account showed closed shops at Tehran's Grand Bazaar.
+One video, unverifiable by Reuters, showed shopkeepers chanting :"This is a bloody year when (Supreme Leader Ayatollah Ali) Khamenei shall be overthrown."
+Bazaar merchants are traditionally the biggest financial ally of the clerical establishment.

+Iran's state news agency IRNA confirmed the strike in Tehran's Bazaar, but said shopkeepers were forced by "rioters" to close down their shops.
 Up to 19 of the thousands of people arrested face charges which carry the death penalty in the cities of Tehran and nearby Karaj, according to state media reports.
-Support for the protest movement is pouring in from lawyers, students, doctors, actors and athletes seeking a new political order.
-Famous retired footballer Ali Daei said on Instagram that he refused FIFA's invitation to attend the World Cup in Qatar.

 Amini's death, after her arrest for allegedly flouting Iran's strict dress code imposed on women, has drawn international criticism.
 On Monday, the European Union imposed additional sanctions over the crackdown on protests and French President Emmanuel Macron characterised the unrest as a revolution.